City Guide: Portland

 👉 Tips & Things to Know

-• ☔ – Be prepared for rain – Oregon experiences rain year-round.
-Pack accordingly for your upcoming trip and be prepared for unexpected storms.
+• ☔ – Be prepared for rain – Western Oregon’s rainy season lasts from October to April.
+Pack accordingly for your upcoming trip and expect consistent rain most days.

-• 👨👩👧 – Ask the locals for help – Local Oregonians are extremely helpful.
+• 👨👩👧 – Ask the locals for help – Locals are extremely helpful.
 Don’t be too shy to ask for directions or recommendations on things to do.

-• 🍻 – Try the local brews – Oregon is known for delicious, locally crafted beer.
-Save the Budweiser and Model for home and try a local Oregon brew.
+• 🍻 – Try the local brews – Oregon is known its innovative craft breweries, especially in Portland and Bend.
+Save the Budweiser and Modello for home and try a local craft beer.

 🧳 What to Pack

-• 🧥 – Rain jacket – Oregon rains year-round, even in the summer.
-Be sure to bring a trustee rain jacket to keep you warm and dry through it all.
+• 🧥 – Rain jacket – Western Oregon’s rainy season lasts from fall through spring.
+Bring a rain jacket to keep you warm and dry through it all.

-• 🥾 – Hiking shoes – Hiking shoes or boots are the one thing you don’t want to forget to pack when visiting this forested mountain state.
+• 🥾 – Hiking shoes – Hiking shoes or boots are the one thing you don’t want to forget to pack if you plan on hitting the many hiking trails in this state.

-• ☂️ – Umbrella – Sometimes a rain jacket isn’t enough in Oregon during the rainy season.
+• ☂️ – Umbrella – Sometimes a rain jacket isn’t enough during the rainy season.
 Umbrellas are guaranteed to keep you dry.

-• 🎒 – Hiking backpack – An essential if you’re planning to explore the Oregon outdoors.
+• 🎒 – Hiking backpack – An essential if you’re planning to explore the outdoors.

 🧳 See the full Oregon packing list.